 It goes without saying that drinking water to keep your body hydrated and cooling naturally is essential throughout summer.
 I have a couple of water bottles and love them for different reasons.
 The aluminium flask style is great for keeping my water colder for longer and sometimes that’s the priority, there are some super cute options with these available now but I don’t like drinking from the open bottle as much as a sipper.
 It’s also harder to keep clean as you can’t see inside so I keep these ones for water and only water.

-My sipper bottle I’ve been using most days for the past year has been the Camelbak Eddy, I like that the bottle is clear so I can see that it’s really clean and I can get in there with a brush to give it a scrub.
-At 600 millilitres it’s a good size to carry but I also don’t have to top it up too many times a day.
+My sipper bottle I’ve been using most days for the past year has been the Camelbak Eddy, at 750 millilitres it’s a good size to carry but I also don’t have to top it up too many times a day.

 I like the wide opening easy clean option because I put apple cider vinegar in my first bottle of the day and that can create residue if you’re not careful.
 I’ve also discovered the new cold brew fruit infusions by Twinings and they make a nice treat now and again but any time you’re not putting straight water in your bottle it’s going to need a bit more vigorous cleaning.